NativeScript/payments/packages/google-pay/README.md

 - [Add a payment method to Google](https://support.google.com/pay/answer/7625139).
 - Adhere to the [Google Pay API Acceptable Use Policy](https://payments.developers.google.com/terms/aup) and the [Google Play developer policy](https://support.google.com/googleplay/android-developer/answer/9858738).

-### Important Note
+## Important note about payment token

-When moving to production and using a payment provider you will need a valid payment token.
-You can view the configuration for a number of [providers in the Google documentation.](https://developers.google.com/pay/api/android/guides/tutorial#tokenization)
+If you're using a payments service provider, you need a valid payment token for your app in  production mode.
+You can view the configuration for a number of [providers in the Google documentation.](https://developers.google.com/pay/api/android/guides/tutorial#tokenization).

 During development you can use the example below for the gateway token configuration when creating a payment request.

 ```ts